Jakeler/ble-serial/README.md

 ### Known limitations
 * Higher bitrates: 9600 bit/s is well tested and works fine.
 19200 and higher can cause data loss on longer transmissions.
 * Chromium 73+ based applications, including NW.js/electron desktop apps, for example current Betaflight/INAV Configurator: Connection to the virtual serial port (pty) fails.
-Read more in [issue #6](https://github.com/Jakeler/ble-serial/issues/6).
+This is because of explicit whitelisting in chromium.